After Submission

 Supporting Your Academic Growth

-Regardless of the outcome of this particular submission, we commend you for taking the initiative to engage in research and the publishing process.
+Regardless of the outcome of this particular submission, we commend you for taking the initiative to engage in research and the publication process.
 We strongly encourage you to explore the academic resources provided on our site as you continue to develop your research skills and strengthen the foundation of academic excellence.
 Your willingness to share your work is a significant step toward academic excellence, and we hope you will continue to pursue your scholarly interests.

 Opportunities for Improvement

 If your essay partially meets the selection criteria, we may ask for a revision.
 A revise and resubmit decision is preferable to a rejection.
 It indicates that your manuscript has potential and could be deemed publishable with suggested changes.
 Consider it an opportunity to enhance your writing skills and improve your essay.
 Editorial comments and revision timelines vary per manuscript.
-Only those that have successfully fulfilled the revision requests are ultimately published.
+Only those who have successfully fulfilled the revision requests are ultimately published.

 Recognition of Outstanding Work